-- By comparing the core loss at the level of "B" achieved by the applied field in the device, we see a core loss difference of 0.45 (Arnon) versus 0.68 (Source B). - Source B is 50 % higher than the Arnon when driven by the same "H" field. - This confirms anecdotal customer information on the relative performance. - It confirms the importance of hysteresis curve shape as well as saturation magnetization.
+- By comparing the core loss at the level of "B" achieved by the applied field in the device, we see a core loss difference at 60 Hz of 0.45 (Arnon) versus 0.68 (Source B).
+Source B is 50% higher than the Arnon when driven by the same "H" field. - At 400Hz, the difference is 0.47 (Arnon) versus 0.60 (Source B).
+Source B is 28% higher. - This confirms anecdotal customer information on the relative performance. - And it confirms the importance of hysteresis curve shape as well as saturation magnetization.